thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-Believe or not, we can now configure the max and min values for our custom form control!
+Believe it or not, we can now configure the max and min values for our custom form control!
 If we're building template-driven forms, it simply looks like this:

 {% highlight html %}
 {% raw %}
 <counter-input
-  formControlName="counter"
+  ngModel
+  name="counter"
   counterRangeMax="10"
   counterRangeMin="0"
   ></counter-input>